Rust Traits: Defining Character

 Again it is important to understand the first 2 lines

-• IMPORTANT : when the build system build the binary crate (the application) the code in main.rs does not see the internal modules via crate::... directly.
+• IMPORTANT : when the build system builds the binary crate (the application) the code in main.rs does not see the internal modules via crate::... directly.
 Indeed, crate:: in main.rs refers to the binary crate itself, not to the library crate defined in lib.rs.
-So we have to build the path as if it were an external crate, using the crate name (the one defined in [package] name = “…” in Cargo.toml).
+So we have to build the path as if it were an external crate, using the crate name (the name defined in [package] name = “…” in Cargo.toml).
 Hence the use traits_for_plugins::...

 2. The second line is required because items from traits can only be used if the trait is in scope.
 Don’t trust me, comment the line and try to build the project.